objcio/articles/2014-09-10-power-of-swift.md

 ## Enums

-Enums are a new thing to Swift, and they are quite different from anything we're used to in Objective-C. In Objective-C, we have something called enums, but they only a bit more than glorified integers.
+Enums are a new thing to Swift, and they are quite different from anything we're used to in Objective-C. In Objective-C, we have something called enums, but they're not much more than glorified integers.

 Let's consider boolean types.
 A boolean can have exactly one of two possible values: true or false.
-It is important to realize that it's not possible to add another possible values: the boolean type is *closed*.
+It is important to realize that it's not possible to add another possible value: the boolean type is *closed*.
 The nice thing about booleans being closed, is that in any function that uses the boolean type, we only have to take `true` and `false` into account.

 The same holds for optionals: there are only two cases: the `nil` case, and the case where there's a value.
 Both optionals and booleans can be defined as an enum in Swift, with only one difference: in the optional enum, there is a case that has an associated value.
 Let's look at their respective definitions: